Iamhafsah/would-you-rather/README.md

-This is a would you rather ? game implementation with React and Redux.
+This is a "Would you rather?" game implementation with React and Redux.

 To get started you should have node installed.